If you are overwhelmed with a large amount of payday loan debt and are wondering whether you need a lawyer to help you, read on.

-Still wondering whether you need a payday loan attorney?
-Additional questions to ask
+Still not sure if you need a payday loan attorney?
+More questions to ask

 Since many payday loan attorneys do a free consultation, start there.
 You can ask them if an attorney, debt settlement company or nonprofit credit counselor will be your best option.

 If you think the lender may have violated any lending laws, contact your attorney and check the Consumer Financial Protection Bureau (CFPB) and Federal Trade Commission (FTC) sites for laws that protect you.
 Common violations include identity theft or misuse of personal information.
 You could have a case against them.